Enabling Deep Learning-based Physical-layer Secret Key Generation for FDD-OFDM Systems in Multi-Environments: Preliminary: Deep Learning-Powered FDD-OFDM Key Generation

 \subsection{Feature Extraction}

-Alice and Bob perform feature extraction to extract real-valued channel features $\mathbf{x}_A$ and $\mathbf{x}_B$ that are suitable for training deep learning model and key generation.
-The real and imaginary parts are separated from $\mathbf{H}$ as
+Alice and Bob perform feature extraction to extract real-valued channel features $\mathbf{x}_A$ and $\mathbf{x}_B$ that are suitable for training the deep learning model and key generation.
+We can extract the magnitude and phase of CFR or directly separate the real and imaginary parts.
+In this paper, we extract the magnitude $\mathbf{x}'$ from $\mathbf{H}$ as the channel feature. \re{This is because multipath has a great impact on the phase of CFR, and it is difficult for the neural network to learn the mapping relationship between the phases of the uplink and downlink channels.}